 (see the Configuration section for more information on the JVM options)

 The Dataverse Software uses R to handle tabular data files.
 The instructions below describe a minimal R installation.
 It will allow you to ingest R (.RData) files as tabular data and to export tabular data as .RData files.
 R can be considered an optional component, meaning that if you don’t have R installed, you will still be able to run and use the Dataverse Software - but the functionality specific to tabular data mentioned above will not be available to your users.
-Note that if you choose to also install TwoRavens, it will require some extra R components and libraries.
-Please consult the instructions in the TwoRavens section of the Installation Guide.

 For RHEL/derivative, the EPEL distribution is strongly recommended: